wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     (2) In subsection (1), _prescribed changes_ means changes to the information included in the register that are of a kind that is prescribed for the purposes of this section.

-    (3) An accredited body commits an offence if it fails to comply with this section and is liable on summary conviction to a fine not exceeding $30,000\.
+    (3) An accredited body commits an offence if it fails to comply with this section and is liable on conviction to a fine not exceeding $30,000\.

+    Section 42(3): amended, on 1 July 2013, by [section 413][140] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 43 Annual confirmation by accredited bodies and FMA